astropy/astropy/docs/development/workflow/development_workflow.rst

 #. :ref:`push-to-github`
 #.
 From GitHub, :ref:`pull-request` to let the Astropy maintainers know
    you have contributions to review.
-#.
-Make additional edits, as needed, of your local branch of Astropy in
-   response to comments on the pull request.
+#. :ref:`revise and push` in response to comments on the pull
-#.
-Push those changes to GitHub, which automatically updates the pull request.
+   request.
+Pushing those changes to GitHub automatically updates the pull request.

 This way of working helps to keep work well organized, with readable history.
 This in turn makes it easier for project maintainers (that might be you) to see what you've done, and why you did it.

+A worked example that follows these steps for fixing an Astropy issue is at :ref:`astropy-fix-example`.

 Some additional topics related to `git` are in :ref:`additional-git`.